moosecreates/tailtown/docs/RESERVATION_ENHANCEMENTS.md

 - Performance optimization for complex state management
 - Mobile responsiveness improvements
 - ✅ Fixed service availability display in the reservation wizard by adding boarding services
+- ✅ Streamlined workflow by completely removing the Lodging & Services step
+- ✅ Eliminated redundant suite selection by automatically using the suite chosen from the calendar
+- ✅ Simplified the reservation process by reducing the number of steps from 5 to 4
+- ✅ Improved user experience by automatically pre-filling dates and times from calendar selection
 - Add comprehensive error handling for API failures
 - Create test suites for the new components
 - Improve loading states and feedback during form submission